pryrotech/entra-app-auditor/README.md

 ### 1\.
 Download the Script

-Clone the repository or download the `Invoke-EntraAppAuditor.ps1` script directly.
+Clone the repository to start using the script.

 ```bash
 git clone https://github.com/pryrotech/entra-app-auditor.git